hamed/ImpactFactor/README.md

 They have power-law tails, so I belive the suggestion of [Time to remodel the journal impact factor](http://www.nature.com/news/time-to-remodel-the-journal-impact-factor-1.20332) is a good quick fix.
 If we replace mean with median in the definition of impact factor, I think it has a better interpretation.
 If you publilsh an article in Nature, there is 50% chance that it get more than 24 citation in two years time.

+For more details about math and methods, please see the [source file](https://github.com/hamed/ImpactFactor/blob/master/src/ImpactFactor.ipynb).